-Jumpers JP4, JP9, JP10 and JP11 are used to set the external bus clock of your processor.
+Jumpers JP4, JP9, JP10 and JP11 are used to set the external bus dock of your processor.
 Refer to the following pages for the external bus clock that corresponds to your processor and set these jumpers accordingly.
 The clock generator will determine the external bus clock that must be sent to the processor through these settings.

-Jumpers JP1 and JP2 are used to set the frequency ratio of your processor.
-Refer to the following pages for the frequency ratio that corresponds to your processor and set these jumpers accordingly.
+Jumper JP1 and JP2 are used to set the frequency ratio of your processor.
+Refer to the following pages for the frequency ratio that corresponds to your processor and set this jumper accordingly.

-After setting these jumpers, the CPU will multiply the external bus clock by the frequency ratio to become the internal clock speed.
-Internal clock speed is the commonly used speed of the processors in the market and is the actual operating clock of the processor.

-external bus clock x frequency ratio = internal clock speed
+After setting these jumpers, an Intel processor will multiply the external bus clock by the frequency ratio to become the internal clock speed.
+Internal clock speed is the commonly used speed of Intel processors in the market and is the actual operating clock of the processor (external bus clock x frequency ratio = internal clock speed).